OwenGriere/Analyse_phenotypique/readme.md

 This tool is about the constrcution of a Manhattan plot with large data.
 Those data are generated previously by using MORFEE and find all the ID's patient associate at all the genetics variants found through MORFEE in all gene of the human genome.

+this tools are made to be used on a cluster as the BiRD cluster.

-all the data are stock in the data folder, separated in chromosome and each txt file are formating like this :
+all the data are stocked in the data folder, separated in chromosome and each txt file are formating like this :

     CHROM   POS             ID                      REF     ALT     ID patient chr22	18527977	chr22_18527977_G_A	G	A	2370776 2386621